chaos-mesh/website/versioned_docs/version-2.8.4/simulate-block-chaos-on-kubernetes.md

    :::note

-   Only hostpath or localvolume is supported.
+   Only hostPath or local volumes are supported.

    :::